-Everyone involved in assessing candidates at any stage should have adequate skills (for example in interviewing) and have been adequately briefed about the job in question and its requirements.
+Everyone involved in assessing candidates should have adequate skills (for example in interviewing) and have been adequately briefed about the job in question and its requirements.
 They also need to understand the benefits a diverse workforce can bring to an organisation and the danger of unfair discrimination in the process, which has both legal implications and consequences for the diversity of the organisation.

 Candidates’ applications may arrive as a curriculum vitae (CV) or an application form.
 Whatever form they are in, it’s important to make sure that everyone involved in the selection process, from the shortlisting stage onwards, understands not just the need to avoid unfair discrimination and the potential risk to the organisation’s reputation should a candidate make a tribunal claim, but the benefits a diverse workforce can bring to an organisation.